Wayvo/otigons-animation-macros/README.md

 - Enso
 - and many others

-## Installation
+# Installation

+Paste the link to the module.json file into the 'Manifest URL' field in 'Install Module'.

+*link here*

+Or download the latest zip file here: *link here*

-99% of these macros will function with just Midi-Qol, JB2A Patreon module and FXMaster.
+99% of these macros will function with just **Midi-Qol**, **JB2A Patreon module** and **FXMaster**.
 The Furnace is suggested, and I will be uploading a new compendium in the following week that utilizes Midi-Qol automation to help run the animations.

 The Compendiums in this module are separated as such:
 1. Spell Animations